faizilham/msc-thesis/main/ch4_simple_model.typ

 The lattice $S$ is a map from references Ref to a utilization status $U$.
 Given a state $s$ and a reference $x$, $s(x) = u$ is interpreted as "the utilization status of $x$ is guaranteed to be $u$".
 The utilization status $u$ is interpreted as follows: $bot$ means "not available", UT means "definitely utilized", and $top$ means "unknown".

-We then define the constraint functions $evalbracket("_") : "Node" -> S$, with $evalexit(p)$ the program state right after execution of node $p$, and $evalentry(p)$ the program state right before node $p$.
+We then define the transfer functions $evalbracket("_") : "Node" -> S$, with $evalexit(p)$ the program state right after execution of node $p$, and $evalentry(p)$ the program state right before node $p$.
 For ease of reading, we also use the notation $spx = evalexit(p)$.
-We defined the post-execution constraints as follows.
+We define the post-execution transfer functions as follows.
 $
   &evalexit(mono("exit")) &&= { x |-> top | x in "Ref" without "Cons" } union { f |-> bot | f in "Cons" } \
   &evalexit(p) &&= join.big_(q in "succ"(p)) evalentry(q)
 $<eq:BackwardPostFunc>

-Since the analysis is going backward, we define the initial constraint on the function exit node.
+Since the analysis is going backward, we define the initial state on the function exit node.
 All non-construction references are marked with $top$, while construction expressions are marked with $bot$.
 We mark constructions with $bot$ to accommodate paths where the construction calls never happened, i.e. if the call happened inside a conditional branch.
-Other nodes' post-execution constraints are simply the joined state of its successor nodes.
+Other nodes' post-execution transfer functions are simply the joined state of its successor nodes.

-We define the pre-execution constraints in @eq:BackwardPreFunc.
+We define the pre-execution transfer functions in @eq:BackwardPreFunc.
 There are four important cases here.
 The first two cases are function call expressions `$e = $f(...)`.
 If it is a `create` call with label $f in "Cons"$, then the utilization of construction call site $f$ is equal to the result's utilization.
 If it is a `utilize` call, then the argument expression $a$ is marked as utilized.
 $
   &evalentry(mono("p:" lbl(e) = lbl(f)())) &&= spx[f |-> spx(e) | lbl(f) = mono("create")]\
   &evalentry(mono("p:" lbl(e) = lbl(f)(lbl(a)))) &&= spx[a |-> "UT" | lbl(f) = mono("utilize")]\